-Individuals who are not enrolled in the National Health Insurance program, will not be covered by the National Health Insurance program for any health care services they receive.
-Under the condition where you are not enrolled in the NHI program, when the allotted number of doctor visits of your NHI card is used up or when your NHI card is expired, your card cannot be renewed or used until you re-register in NHI and pay any overdue premiums.
+If individuals are not enrolled in the National Health Insurance program, any health care they receive will not be covered by the National Health Insurance program.
+Under these circumstances, once the six allotted visits on a NHI Card have been used, it cannot be updated until you re-register in the program or pay any overdue premiums.
 To ensure your medical benefits, please be sure to complete enrollment procedures as soon as possible.

-Online Service Application and Registration through the NHI Card (or a mobile device)
+6. Online Service Application and Registration through the NHI Card (or a mobile device)